Azure/azure-sdk-for-go/README.md

 Starting with `go-autorest v10.15.0` you can enable basic logging of requests and responses through setting environment variables.
 Setting `AZURE_GO_SDK_LOG_LEVEL` to `INFO` will log request/response without their bodies.
 To include the bodies set the log level to `DEBUG`.

-By default the logger writes to strerr, however it can also write to stdout or a file if specified in `AZURE_GO_SDK_LOG_FILE`.
+By default the logger writes to stderr, however it can also write to stdout or a file if specified in `AZURE_GO_SDK_LOG_FILE`.
 Note that if the specified file already exists it will be truncated.

 **IMPORTANT:** by default the logger will redact the Authorization and Ocp-Apim-Subscription-Key